pps43/tech-crashcourse/notes/Golang-crashcourse.md

 }
 ```

+Struct can **embed** other structs/interface, Golang uses combination rather than inheritance to reuse code and encapsulate objects.
 Two language sugar are used heavily: `anonymous field` and `promoted field` (see [this answer](https://stackoverflow.com/questions/28014591/nameless-fields-in-go-structs)).
 Generally, if struct A has a anonymous field which is struct type B, B's members and functions are automatically promoted to A (writing as A.x, equals to A.B.x), unless A already has a member with same name.

 Example 1, embedding struct with no name,when you call `AdminUser.login()`, you actually call `User.login()`.
 ```go